root-two/react-native-drawer/README.md

 - `negotiatePan` (Boolean) `false` - If true, attempts to handle only horizontal swipes, making it play well with a child `ScrollView`.

 ##### Additional Configurations
-- `openDrawerThreshold` (Number) `.25` - Ratio of screen width that must be travelled to trigger a drawer open/close
+- `panThreshold` (Number) `.25` - Ratio of screen width that must be travelled to trigger a drawer open/close
 - `panOpenMask` (Number) `.25` - Ratio of screen width that is valid for the start of a pan open action.
 - `panCloseMask` (Number) `.25` - Ratio of screen width that is valid for the start of a pan close action.
 - `initializeOpen` (Boolean) `false` - Initialize with drawer open?